krnets/codewars-practice/README.md

 ### Tests

+Python tests are run with [Codewars Test Framework](https://github.com/codewars/python-test-framework)

 JavaScript tests are executed with Quokka.js.

-Python tests are run with Wolf for VSCode.

-Both extensions are similar in how they provide flycheck functionality.
-Code is being evaluated as it is being written, allowing to view output of tests in real-time.

-Java and C# tests are run manually in an IDE (JetBrains IntelliJ and Visual Studio 2019, respectively).
+Java, Kotlin and C# tests are run manually in IDE (JetBrains IntelliJ and Visual Studio 2022, respectively).

 C++ tests are run with [doctest](https://github.com/onqtam/doctest) *header-only* library.